History of Minneapolis: Arts

 The Minneapolis Institute of Art was established in 1883 by twenty-five citizens who were committed to bringing the fine arts into the Minneapolis community.
 The present building, a neoclassical structure, was designed by the firm of McKim, Mead and White and opened in 1915.
 It later received additions in 1974 by Kenzo Tange and in 2006 by Michael Graves.

 The Minnesota Orchestra dates back to 1903 when it was founded as the Minneapolis Symphony Orchestra.
 It was renamed the Minnesota Orchestra in 1968 and moved into its own building, Orchestra Hall, in downtown Minneapolis in 1974.

 The Walker Art Center grew out of the Walker Art Gallery, which was established in 1927 by Thomas Barlow Walker, a wealthy lumber baron, as the first public art gallery in the Upper Midwest.
-Walker had been inviting the public into his home to view his extensive art collection since the 1880's.
+Walker had been inviting the public into his home to view his extensive art collection since the 1880s.
 He built the Walker Art Gallery to perpetuate his public service focus after his death, which occurred soon after the Gallery opened.
 In the 1940s, under the auspices of the WPA Arts Project, the museum shifted its focus toward modern art, after a gift from Mrs. Gilbert Walker made it possible to acquire works by Pablo Picasso, Henry Moore, Alberto Giacometti, and others.
 The museum continued its focus on modern art with traveling shows in the 1960s and is now one of the "big five" modern art museums in the U.S.